• Skip to primary navigation

 What's the difference between Stilton cheese and blue cheese?

-Blue cheeses are produced in many parts of the world using many different types of milk.
-For instance, Gorgonzola is a blue cheese made in Italy of sheeps' milk.
+Blue cheeses are produced worldwide using many different types of milk.
+For instance, Gorgonzola is a blue cheese made in Italy from sheep's milk.
 All blue cheeses rely on the mold Penicillium roqueforti for their characteristic bluish-gray veins and sharp flavor.

-Much like Champagne is a sparkling wine made in the Champagne district of France, Stilton is a particular type of blue cheese only licensed to be made in three shires (counties) in England--Nottinghamshire, Derbyshire and Leicestershire.
+Much like Champagne, a sparkling wine made in the Champagne district of France, Stilton is a particular type of blue cheese only licensed to be made in three shires (counties) in England: Nottinghamshire, Derbyshire, and Leicestershire.

 Interestingly, Stilton is not licensed to be made in Stilton, the town for which it is named, because Stilton is not in one of those three shires.

-Over time, Stilton production localized in Nottinghamshire, Derbyshire and Leicestershire, while Stilton was sold and exported primarily from the town of Stilton itself.
+Over time, Stilton production was localized in Nottinghamshire, Derbyshire, and Leicestershire, while Stilton was sold and exported primarily from the town of Stilton itself.

 To read more about the history of Stilton, click here.